For information on the Vaccine against Covid -19 please see this helpful blog:

 Please try to get this information out to people whose first language is not English.

 Latest healthcare advice from Doctors of the World in 60 languages – in partnership with Clear Voice, Red Cross and Migrant Help.
 Includes video and audio files and animations to come.
-See also their brilliant Infographic on Migrants Right to Healthcare.
+See also their Translated health Information for Patients page covering a range of health topics, including coronavirus and migrants’ healthcare rights in the UK, and come in a variety of formats including the brilliant Infographic on Migrants Right to Healthcare.

 - COVID-19 infographics available online in multiple languages – website now includes translated material on face coverings, as well as information on places of worship reopening in 40 languages including Arabic, Bengali, Pashto, Polish, Punjabi, Urdu and many more.